 14 Days On A Luxury Cruise Boat Cruising the Western Caribbean

 Our goal for this coldest winter ever was to escape south as often as we could manage.
 A mere few weeks after we returned from being in Bahamas for the month of February, we were packed again to head to Miami to board with Oceania Cruises.
-We had originally booked one 12 day cruise of Caribbean Islands .
+We originally booked one 12 day cruise of Caribbean Islands .
 Then we got a great Canadian Boxing Day sale.
-While we were in Bahamas, our travel agent offered us a back-to-back cruise to add 14 more days.
+Our travel agent offered us a back-to-back cruise to add 14 more days.
 It was an interesting set of Central and South American ports cruising the Western Caribbean.
 We quickly cancelled hotels and paid the ridiculous airline change fee.
 And we were booked for a 26 day cruise!

 Not trusting the reliability of winter flying out of Toronto, we arrived in Miami 2 days early to reduce the stress of last minute travel.
-And warm us up a little.
+And we warmed up a little.
 Figuring this was just a quick stop, we booked a hotel by the airport.
-For some reason rates were sky high for these 2 days everywhere in Miami (and the airport was a bit less expensive).
-David researched what was going on in Miami to explain the high hotel rates but found nothing.
-But when we got there, the high rates were easily explained by three things – a busy cruise port with weekend departures, a downtown music festival and the 100th Anniversary of South Beach.
+For some reason rates were sky high for these 2 days everywhere in Miami.
+But the airport hotels were a bit less expensive.
+When we got there, the high rates were easily explained by three things – a busy cruise port with weekend departures, a downtown music festival and the 100th Anniversary of South Beach.

 Arriving At Our Cruise Ship

 It was a quick trip from the hotel to the cruise dock.
 With a short wait we were processed as Concierge level guests.
 Because we had upgraded at the last minute, the baggage tags we had been mailed were now wrong so we were left to roll all our luggage on board rather than check the big pieces.
 This at least meant we knew our bags made it onboard and to our stateroom.